Since I started this blog, I wanted to have a comments function running on it. It took a while since I got my first response, but it was worth it :).

 Now that you have your container up and running, visit the page URL that you have specified in the COMMENTO_ORIGIN variable.
 You should land on the main page for your Commento platform.

-Register your public website that you wanna use Commento on by adding a new domain:
+Register the public website that you wanna use Commento on by adding a new domain:

-The only thing now thats left to do is to embed Commento into Ghost theme.
+The only thing now that's left to do is to embed Commento into the Ghost theme.
 To this log into your ghost platform and go to the admin area.